 Are you a Truman undergraduate?
 A need-based scholarship is available for this program.
 Access the form here.

-Online payments can be made with a credit card, debit card, or e-check: Click here to go to the Online Bill Payment Site (This link is not yet updated for 2016.
-Please return soon to pay.)
+Online payments can be made with a credit card, debit card, or e-check: Click here to go to the Online Bill Payment Site.

 May 30, 2016 is the deadline for participants to withdraw with a refund.